-He started Midlife Tribe in his late 40's when he realized there were scores of people in the same age group facing similar challenges and asking the same questions.
-Like many, he had his own midlife crisis, and a rapidly diminishing time-frame to get his money sorted was a big part of it.
+He started a blog and a podcast called Midlife Tribe in his late 40's when he realized there were scores of people in the same age group facing similar challenges and asking the same questions.
+Like many, he had his own midlife crisis, and a rapidly diminishing time-frame to get his life sorted was a huge catalyst for reinvention.

-He didn't get a Harley or a mistress, but he did splurge on other things in an effort to fill the void that appeared.
+He didn't get a Harley or a mistress, but he did splurge on other things in an effort to fill a void.
 He survived it all and went on to create a life many of us seek.
 Killing off debt was an important part of that process.